 Note: This option should be avoided whenever possible.
 USB port limit is imposed by the amount of used bits in locationID format and there is no possible way to workaround this without heavy OS modification.
 The only valid solution is to limit the amount of used ports to 15 (discarding some).
 More details can be found on AppleLife.ru.

 8 Misc

-This section contains miscellaneous configuration affecting OpenCore operating system loading behaviour as well as other entries, which do not go to any other section.
+This section contains miscellaneous configuration entries for OpenCore behaviour that does not go to any other sections